-For the first time in close to two years, holiday travel and airport visits are just about back to normal thanks in large part to increased access to COVID-19 vaccinations, eased travel restrictions, and a decrease in cases.
+It seems like for the first time in years summer holiday travel and airport visits are back to normal thanks in large part to increased access to COVID-19 vaccinations and eased travel restrictions throughout the world.
 And as travel picks up again, so do the food options at Miami International Airport.

 The airport has made it even easier for those to order food with the least contact possible thanks to its new MIA2GO app and website, which offers hungry travelers a contactless way to order, pay, and pick-up food.
 Eating options are searchable by food type and airport terminal, and orders are scheduled for pick-up at pre-set times, allowing diners to avoid waiting in line.
 Once an order is placed, diners will receive update alerts on their mobile device.
 When the order is ready, it will be sealed and placed at one of the designated pick-up locations with the passenger’s name identified on the label.

 So don’t waste time or money at the airport, here’s an updated guide to navigate the dining at Miami International Airport (MIA).